xiomaraquinonez/Blog/index.md

 **Outcome:** I have a basic website that is able to load all my content, but the theme is still not set on my Blog.

 **What I tried:** I wrote Markdown today.
-Markdown is formatting for text that is easy to write and easy to read.
+Markdown is formatting for text on Github that is easy to write and easy to read.